-This also includes in-depth knowledge of radiation protection, showing you how the technical and organisational procedures of the discipline may be applied to the broader concept of environmental protection.
-The substantial practical element of this course enables you to relate taught material to real-world applications.
+This includes in-depth knowledge of radiation protection, showing you how the technical and organisational procedures of the discipline may be applied to the broader concept of environmental protection.
+The substantial practical element of this course enables you to relate taught material to industry-relevant applications.

 Study and work abroad